TedOctaviusGreene/jesusrest/articles/Colossians-2-The-First-Complete-Refutation-of-COG-Teaching.md

 ---

+## The Word “Body” in Colossians: What Does Paul Mean?

+One of the most important words in Colossians 2:17 is *body*—Greek *sōma*.
+This is the very word that the United Church of God seizes upon in their booklet.
+They claim that when Paul says, “but the body is of Christ,” he must mean “the body of Christ—that is, the Church—has the authority to decide these matters.”
+In their own words, they argue that the church is the one qualified to judge how believers should observe Sabbaths and holy days.
+See also [Rethinking the Sabbath](https://jesusrest.com/read.html?file=Rethinking-the-Sabbath.md).

+But is that what Paul actually wrote?
+Let’s carefully test their claim by looking at how Paul uses the word *sōma* throughout Colossians.

+When Paul truly meant “the body” as the Church, he always added an identifier.
+In Colossians 1:18 we read, *“And He is the head of the body, the church (tēs ekklēsias).”* Again in 1:24, Paul writes, *“…for the sake of His body, which is the church (hos estin hē ekklēsia).”* Notice the consistency: Paul does not leave the meaning to guesswork.
+If he intends “church,” he explicitly says “the body, the church.”

+That pattern makes Colossians 2:17 stand out.
+Here Paul writes, *“These are a shadow of things to come, but the body is of Christ” (to de sōma tou Christou).* There is no mention of the church at all.
+He does not say, “the body, the church.”
+Instead, the phrase is simply “the body of Christ.”
+Every other time Paul used *sōma* for the church in this letter, he tagged it with *ekklēsia*.
+The absence here is striking—and deliberate.

+Paul’s point is not about church authority; it is about shadow versus substance.
+The shadows are the Old Covenant rituals—food laws, festivals, new moons, Sabbaths.
+The body, the *sōma*, is the substance, the reality, which is Christ Himself.
+Hebrews echoes this same contrast: the law served *“as a copy and shadow of the heavenly things”* (Hebrews 8:5), and was only *“a shadow of good things to come, and not the very image of the things”* (Hebrews 10:1).

+This makes the United Church of God’s interpretation a serious mistake.
+They drag Paul’s earlier phrase from chapter 1 (“the body, the church”) into chapter 2, even though the words “the church” are not written there.
+That is not exegesis, but eisegesis—reading into the text what is not present.
+By doing so, they actually undermine Paul’s own warning in this very passage: *“Let no one judge you.”* He was setting the believer free from human judgment over shadows of the law, because the reality is found in Christ.

+So what is Paul really saying?
+He is saying that no one should judge you by Old Covenant shadows.
+Those shadows only pointed forward.
+The reality, the substance, is Christ Himself—His body, His work, His fulfillment.
+The United Church of God reads “church” into Colossians 2:17 where Paul never wrote it.
+But Scripture, read on its own terms, shows Paul’s contrast is not shadow versus church, but shadow versus Christ.

 ## Shadows and Substance

 Paul explains: *“which are a shadow of things to come, but the substance [σῶμα, sōma] is of Christ.”*